Kingston, Newton County, Arkansas Property Taxes

 Property Tax Assessment Values Across Kingston, Newton County, Arkansas

-For example, the median home price in Kingston is $94,750, with tax bills ranging significantly across the county.
-Zip code 72742 has the highest median home price at $94,750.
+For example, the median home price in Kingston is $85,175, with tax bills ranging significantly across the county.
+The median tax bill is $484, compared with the national median property tax bill of $2,400 and the national median property tax rate of 1.02%.

 Property Tax Assessment Values Across Kingston, Newton County, Arkansas